Palladian architecture: Palladio's architecture

 Palladio would often model his villa elevations on Roman temple façades.
 The temple influence, often in a cruciform design, later became a trademark of his work.
 Palladian villas are usually built with three floors: a rusticated basement or ground floor, containing the service and minor rooms; above this, the piano nobile (noble level), accessed through a portico reached by a flight of external steps, containing the principal reception and bedrooms; and lastly a low mezzanine floor with secondary bedrooms and accommodation.
 The proportions of each room (for example, height and width) within the villa were calculated on simple mathematical ratios like 3:4 and 4:5.
 The arrangement of the different rooms within the house, and the external façades, were similarly determined.
 Earlier architects had used these formulas for balancing a single symmetrical façade; however, Palladio's designs related to the entire structure.
 Palladio set out his views in I quattro libri dell'architettura: "beauty will result from the form and correspondence of the whole, with respect to the several parts, of the parts with regard to each other, and of these again to the whole; that the structure may appear an entire and complete body, wherein each member agrees with the other, and all necessary to compose what you intend to form."

 Palladio considered the dual purpose of his villas as the centres of farming estates and weekend retreats.
-These symmetrical temple-like houses often have equally symmetrical, but low, wings sweeping away from them to accommodate horses, farm animals, and agricultural stores.
+These symmetrical temple-like houses often have equally symmetrical, but low, wings, or barchessas, sweeping away from them to accommodate horses, farm animals, and agricultural stores.
 The wings, sometimes detached and connected to the villa by colonnades, were designed not only to be functional but also to complement and accentuate the villa.
 Palladio did not intend them to be part of the main house, but the development of the wings to become integral parts of the main building – undertaken by Palladio's followers in the 18th century – became one of the defining characteristics of Palladianism.